blurstudio/hab/README.md

 * `colorize`: If `hab dump` should colorize its output for ease of reading.
 * `config_paths`: Configures where URI configs are discovered.
 See below.
 * `distro_paths`: Configures where distros discovered.
 See below.
+* `ignored_distros`: Don't use distros that have this version number.
+This makes it possible for a ci to deploy some non-versioned copies of distros next to the distros so non-hab workflows can access known file paths.
+For example this could be used to put a latest folder next to each of the releases of a distro and not have to remove the .hab.json file in that folder.
-* `platform_path_maps`: Configures mappings used to convert paths from one operating system to another.
+* [`platform_path_maps`](#platform-path-maps): Configures mappings used to convert paths from one operating system to another.
 This is used by the freeze system to ensure that if unfrozen on another platform it will still work.
 * `platforms`: A list of platforms that are supported by these hab configurations.
 When using freeze, all of these platforms will be stored.
 Defaults to linux, osx, windows.
 * `prereleases`: If pre-release distros should be allowed.
 Works the same as